lukas-krecan/JsonUnit/README.md

 Selecting underlying library
 ----------------------------
 JsonUnit is trying to cleverly match which JSON library to use.
 In case you need to change the default behavior, you can use json-unit.libraries system property.
-For example `-Djson-unit.libraries=jackson2,gson`.
+For example `-Djson-unit.libraries=jackson2,gson` or `System.setProperty("json-unit.libraries", "jackson1");`.
 Supported values are gson, json.org, jackson1, jackson2

 Maven dependency
 ----------------